fsainas/contracts-verification-benchmark/contracts/vesting_wallet/README.md

 ## Properties

 - **p1**: the amount of releasable ETH is always less than or equal to the contract balance.
-- **p2**: if the vesting scheme has expired, that the whole contract balance is releasable.
+- **p2**: if the vesting scheme has expired, then the whole contract balance is releasable.
+- **p3**: if the vesting scheme has not started yet, then no balance is releasable.
-- **p3**: before the expiration of the scheme, the releasable amount is strictly increasing whenever the contract balance is constant.
+- **p4**: before the expiration of the scheme, the releasable amount is strictly increasing whenever the contract balance is constant.